sourcefuse/loopback4-authorization/README.md

 The above sequence also contains user authentication using [loopback4-authentication](https://github.com/sourcefuse/loopback4-authentication) package.
 You can refer to the documentation for the same for more details.

-- Now we can add access permission keys to the controller methods using authorize decorator as below.
+Now we can add access permission keys to the controller methods using authorize decorator as below:

 ```ts
 @authorize(['CreateRole'])